 Before we were RV’ers, we were avid campers.
 We tented in the redwoods when our youngest, who was just learning to walk, discovered the pure joy of full-body dirt emersion.
 We coaxed the kids along backpacking trails with the meager reward of a single M&M for every 100 steps.
 And we set up family camp with our closest friends every August at our favorite Waldo Lake campground.
-When the kids grew up and our aging backs complained, we snagged a cute homemade teardrop camper on eBay.
+When the kids grew up and our aging backs complained, snagged a cute little homemade teardrop camper on e-Bay.
 Its comfy ready-made bed and prepacked kitchen renewed our passion for exploring the great outdoors.
-The step from our little “Teary” to Bessie was a giant one, but we knew we’d be back.
+The step from our little “Teary” to Bessie was a giant one, but we knew we’d be coming back to.
 Our good friend, Kathleen, gave Teary a snug home in her garage while we were gone and a few weeks ago, we reclaimed her.

 Living in an RV is just not the same as camping, even in the middle of a national forest.
 Night sounds are muffled by insulated walls.
 Heat and cold are easily alleviated by thermostat.
 There’s no challenge to cooking with a full interior kitchen, including microwave.
 There were times on our trip when I longed to be tucked into our teardrop bed, feeling a breeze through open doors, listening to crickets or rain pattering on leaves, peering up at the stars and moon, waking up to a bedside view of a lake or grazing elk.

 So we were excited to try our hand at real camping again.
 When our friend Kelly texted us from our favorite Cascades campground and said she’d nabbed an extra site for the Labor Day weekend, we packed up quickly and headed into the mountains.